-- Ensure event space is set up and supplies are ready for the program being offered
+- Ensure that the space designated for program delivery is set up and supplies are prepared

-- Use program briefs to lead guests through program while also maintaining an engaging, positive, relaxed and controlled environment at all times
+- Use program briefs to lead participants through programs while also maintaining an engaging, positive, relaxed and controlled environment at all times

-- Provide assistance to presenters who are offering programming at the museum
+- Provide assistance to outside facilitators who are leading programming at the museum

 - Animate spaces in the museum by engaging with guests and connecting them with their environment through play and exploration

-- Help other Nutrien Wonderhub staff to understand the value of the activities, what the guests are intended to learn and how, and how they should be specifically guiding the children
+- Help other Wonderhub staff to understand the value of the activities, what guests are intended to learn, and how they could specifically guide children

-- For outreach events, transport materials to event location and create a discovery space that allows children to experience program and return materials back to Nutrien Wonderhub’s main location when program is complete
+- For off-site programs, transport materials to planned location and create a space for discovery and exploration that allows children to experience a program.
+Return materials back to Wonderhub when program is complete

 - Clean and organize programming supplies and space after each program